SBCV/Blender-Addon-Photogrammetry-Importer/doc/sphinx/source/point_cloud.rst

 Visualization and Rendering
 ***************************

-Currently, this addon supports the following 3 point cloud visualization options:
+Currently, this addon supports the following two point cloud visualization options:

-* Representing the points with vertices of a Blender object
+* Representing the points with a mesh object (using Blender's Geometry Nodes)
-* Visualizing the points with OpenGL (default)
+* Visualizing the points with OpenGL
-* Representing the points with a Blender particle system

 .. image:: ../../images/import_point_options.png